kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Spawn Timing*

 Spawn timing determines when thermal time begins accumulating thereby acting as an adult control on fry emergence and subsequently jeuvenile estuary arrival timing.
 Therefore, we must know when spawning occurred in order to estimate emergence.
 Unfortunately, spawn timing observations are not always coincident in time and space with recorded water temperature records.
-In order to predict when spawning would occur where water temperature data are available, we built a stream network linear mixed effects model (SSNM):
+In order to predict when spawning would occur where water temperature data are available, we built a spatial statistical stream-network linear mixed effects model (SSNM):

 \begin{linenomath*}
 \begin{equation}